Phurten/HTTP5125-Cumulative1-PhurtenJangSherpa/README.md

       - Used Bootstrap for consistent button and form styling.
       - "Add New Teacher", "Search", and "Details" buttons are styled black (`btn-dark`).

+- [✔] **Initiative Features**
+      - Server-side validation for all fields and uniqueness.
+      - Client-side validation for all fields.
+      - AJAX update for seamless user experience.
+      - Duplicate employee number prevention on both add and update.

 ## Learning curve and challenges

 - Connecting ASP.NET Core to MySQL on Mac